xpack/doxygen2docusaurus-cli-ts/api-extractor/markdown/doxygen2docusaurus.detaileddescriptiondatamodel._constructor_.md

 ## DetailedDescriptionDataModel.(constructor)

-Constructs a new instance of the `DetailedDescriptionDataModel` class
+Constructs a DetailedDescriptionDataModel from XML element data.

 **Signature:**